cboudereau/fpddd/README.md

 ### Communication and the Use of Language
 #### UBIQUITOUS LANGUAGE
-Ubiquitus Language mean at the same time one world with an associated définition to avoid synonym or packing all specifities in the same word.
+Ubiquitus Language means at the same time one world with an associated définition to avoid synonym or packing all specifities in the same word.

 Your language can bring a lot of technical details like technical keyword and so on.
 It is very important at the design time to choose a language with the less keyword.
 This is call Consiveness of the language.
 With XP and a consive lang, the communication through the code is very good.

 That way it is possible to create a discussion between the domain expert and the dev team with a code file as media by challenging functions and vocabulary to precise and add high domain fidelity.

-The best of optimization (in term of performance) is not the technical one but always the one which starts from a consensus betwaeen dev and domain expert.
+The best of optimization (in term of performance) is not the technical one but always the one which starts from a consensus between dev and domain expert.
 Ex : temporal, domain compression by applying values on the same interval is really better than the naive solution consisting to send request as day basis.

 The model is very important, that is why in FP, we have a file which contains the full domain of the app.
 That way, it is simpler to discover/navigate and discuss.